lemon123456/sjyuan-cc.github.io/english/51talk-vocabulary.md

 >释义：- the appearance of an area of land, especially in the countryside.
 >例句：>The cathedral dominates the landscape for miles around.

+#### arrest
+>释义：-If the police arrest someone, they take them away to ask them about a crime that they might have committed.
+>例句：>He was arrested for possession of illegal drugs.

+#### newsworthy
+>释义：- interesting or important enough to be included in the news.
+>例句：>The two-child policy in china is newsworthy.

+#### cancer
+>释义：-a serious disease that is caused when cells in the body grow in a way that is uncontrolled and not normal.
+>例句：>His wife died of cancer.